Midtown & More

 Located further north on Broad Street is the Historic Art Deco, Hersh Tower, built during the height of the depression as the tallest building in Union County.
 Across the street is the old “United County” bank building built in the early 1900s and an example of that time period’s style of bank.
 The building currently houses a new bank and offices.

-Just up the West Grand street is the City’s main NJ Transit Train Station, with its newly renovated Plaza, where concerts are held in the Spring, Summer and Fall.
+Just up the West Grand street is the City’s main New Jersey Transit Train Station, with its newly renovated Plaza, where concerts are held in the Spring, Summer and Fall.
 The City’s 9/11 Monument is located here.

 The Ritz has been magnificently restored and currently features world-class performances.
-Famous acts such as the Marx Brother, George Burns, Jack Benny, Ray Charles, Harry Chapin, Maya Angelou, Chaka Kahn, Rodney Dangerfield, Miles Davis and so many others performed there throughout its storied history.
+Famous acts have performed there throughout its storied history such as:

 Further down East Jersey Street is historic Boxwood Hall, the home of Elias Boudinot, President of the Continental Congress, and Jonathan Dayton, the youngest signer of the Constitution.
 Across the street is a rare treasure, the last remaining original Royal Governor’s mansion in the United States, the Belcher Ogden Mansion, the residence of Royal Governor Jonathan Belcher.

 The Bonnell House is also nearby, and it is Elizabeth’s oldest building.
-You may make an appointment to tour Boxwood Hall at 908-282-7617 and Belcher Ogden by calling The Historical Society of Elizabeth, NJ at 908-581-7555.
+You may make an appointment to tour Boxwood Hall at 908-282-7617 and Belcher Ogden by calling The Historical Society of Elizabeth, New Jersey at 908-581-7555.